Collecting user insights is critical for businesses, but organizing and reusing these insights, in the long run, is what helps them grow.

 Often, organizations possess a lot of research data but soon lose track of the data because it is unorganized or not stored properly.
 Nobody knows where to look for historical research insights or how to reuse insights previously collected.
 Research teams end up running duplicate research to collect user insights they already possess.
-Researchers in recent times have demanded a research insights repository to help them overcome duplication of effort and save ample time and money.
+Researchers in recent times have demanded an insights repository to help them overcome duplication of effort and save ample time and money.

 What are research insights?